aws-samples/foundation-model-benchmarking-tool/README_ec2.md

 ## Creating EC2 Instance

-Go to ‘EC2’ - it is likely in recently visited:
+On the homepage of AWS Console go to ‘EC2’ - it is likely in recently visited:

 [Image: Image.jpg]
 If not found, go to the search bar on the top of the page.
 Type `ec2` into the search box and click the entry that pops up with name `EC2` :